aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/working-with-forms/acroforms/extract-form/_index.md

 ## Get Form Fields from a Specific Region of PDF File

+In some cases, it is required to obtain data not from the entire form, but, for example, only from the upper left quarter of the printed sheet.
-Sometimes, you might know where in a document a form field is, but not have it’s name.
-For example, if all you have to go from is a schematic of a printed form.
-With Aspose.PDF for .NET, this is not a problem.
-You can find out which fields are in a given region of a PDF file.
-To get form fields from a specific region of a PDF file:
+With Aspose.PDF for Java, this is not a problem.
+You can specify a region to filter out fields that are outside the given region of the PDF file.
+To get form fields from a specific area of a PDF file:

 1. Open the PDF file using the Document object.
 1. Get the form from the document's Forms collection.